awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

 AWS Control Tower requires permission to establish trusted access between AWS CloudFormation and AWS Organizations on your behalf, so that AWS CloudFormation can deploy your stack to the accounts in your organization automatically\.
 + The `AWSControlTowerExecution` role is added to all accounts with status **Not enrolled**\.
-+ Mandatory guardrails are enabled by default to your OU and all its accounts when you register your OU\.
++ Mandatory controls are enabled by default to your OU and all its accounts when you register your OU\.

 **Partial enrollment of accounts after an OU is registered**